geeksgod/Test_Automation_Python/README.md

 ```
 we provide the number to instances to browser we want to use to the -n argument

-# processing the allure reports
+# Processing the allure reports
 ```console
 sudo allure serve {path to folder provided to --alluredir argument previously}
 ```